 Feeding curry to a sheep reduces the amount of methane in its farts by up to 40%.

-During a conversation each speaker’s “turn” averages 2 seconds, and the pause in between only 200 milliseconds.
+During a conversation, each speaker’s “turn” averages 2 seconds, and the pause in between is only 200 milliseconds.
 That figure is nearly universal.

 Cold showers have more health benefits than hot or warm showers.
 These include improving circulation, stimulating weight loss, and easing depression.